adiwg/mdEditor/README.md

 mdEditor
 ========

 Web application for writing metadata.
+Built using [ember.js](http://emberjs.com/).

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for info on making contributions.

-See the [wiki](https://github.com/adiwg/mdEditor/wiki) for more info.
+Also, see the [wiki](https://github.com/adiwg/mdEditor/wiki) for more info about the project.

-## Prerequisites
+## Prerequisites (for development)

 You will need the following things properly installed on your computer.